 PRACTICE-BASED RESEARCH FOR SOLVING 21st CENTURY PROBLEMS

-The Creative Media & Digital Culture Program specializes in research relating to digital media and serves as a nexus for interdisciplinary and transdisciplinary collaborations within the College of Arts and Sciences as well as beyond with The Edward R. Murrow College of Communication, the College of Business, and the School of Engineering and Computer Science.
+The Creative Media & Digital Culture Program specializes in research relating to digital media and serves as a nexus for interdisciplinary and transdisciplinary collaborations within the College of Arts and Sciences as well as beyond with the College of Business and the School of Engineering and Computer Science.
 CMDC faculty are involved in creative practice, cutting edge research, innovative teaching, and community engagement—all aimed at solving problems, thinking critically about the relationship between technology and humanity, and contributing to the betterment of their community.

 CMDC students are encouraged to work with faculty on research and creative projects.
-Five students have received funding in 2012 for assistance with the "Fort Vancouver Mobile"
+In 2014 Madeleine Brookman received a Auvril Fellowship in 2014 to work with Dr. Dene Grigar on the Pathfinders

 .
 Their project, "Media Scare,"